kaplans1/MusicEditor/README.txt

 Main method can use a builder to make a music piece from a text file of 'notes' in the format: note start beat end beat instrument pitch volume

-User can choose among different views using 3 unique strings:
+User can choose among different views using 8 unique strings:
-"visual" - returns a gui view
-"console" - prints out a console view, returns string copy of view "midi" - plays music of music piece
+"our-visual" or "their-visual" - returns a gui view "our-console" or "their-console" - prints out a console view, returns string copy of view "our-midi" or "their-midi" - plays music of music piece "our-combo" or "their-combo" - displays a gui view and plays the piece of music simultaneously